lrmillennium/marketstrategistchatbot/README.md

-# This is market strategist chatbot using 4 may-2023 market insight articles from internet related to debt ceiling, recession and investment allocation for 2023
+# This is market strategist chatbot use 4 market insight articles published on internet from may-2023, and use langchain and OpenAI embedding to extend OpenAI Chat LLM to answer investor's questions related to debt ceiling, recession, and investment allocation for 2023
 # Instruction to run it
-## one notebook to create the json message for langchain to load
+## use createjson4langchain.jpnyb to create the json message for langchain
-### you can collect more articles and build it up yourself
+### you can collect more articles and put them in the postings directory
-## one notebook to use langchain vector store and chain to query openAI LLM
+## use marketstrategistchatbot.jpynb to build the chatbot using langchain vector store, chain, and OpenAI embedding model to build a query with contextn and get answers from the openAI LLM
 ### you will need a OpenAI API license key